babaniyi/LLMs-for-RecSys/README.md

 ## **Evaluation**

-The model supports evaluation metrics like Recall, Precision, Mean Reciprocal Rank.
+The model supports evaluation metrics such as Recall, Precision, Mean Reciprocal Rank (MRR), Hit Rate at 10 (HR@10), and Normalized Discounted Cumulative Gain at 10 (NDCG@10).
 After generating predictions for a batch of reviews, the recommended items are compared with the actual next items to calculate these metrics.

 You can evaluate the model using the `evaluate_recall_precision` function: